 Its reading is pretty much on the pessimist side from the beginning.
 Already in chapter one, he defines the outcomes of a number of macro trends that impacted his generation:

 The result is a generation of children with an unprecedented lack of unsupervised time who have been systemically denied the chance to build selves without adult oversight.Malcom Harris, Kids These Days

-His analysis stems, through the chapter of this book, along a diagnosis that starts from School and Education, to University (with a very high focus on the student’s debt potential crisis) to the world of Labor, up to including Social Media.
-And essentially shapes its side in the form of a generation. that is bound to increase its value in terms of “human capital”, by over investing in self-learning, with the idea of gaining better jobs, but in the reality this does not materialize has companies are trying to shape more profits, pushing outside the “risk” implicit in this Human Capital investment to the individuals.
+His analysis stems, through the chapter of this book, along with a diagnosis that starts from School and Education to University (with a very high focus on the student’s debt potential crisis) to the world of Labor, up to including Social Media.
+And essentially shapes its side in the form of a generation. that is bound to increase its value in terms of “human capital”, by over-investing in self-learning, with the idea of gaining better jobs, but in the reality, this does not materialize has companies are trying to shape more profits, pushing outside the “risk” implicit in this Human Capital investment to the individuals.

 The biggest limit of this book is in its scope: one of the undeniable characteristics of the current generation (however you want to define it) is its global interconnection.
 Despite the growing attractiveness of populisms, it is a fact that work is more global today than in the past, and not just in the form of cost-saving delocalization.
 Thus, any analysis that wants to project Millennials into such an opposing scenario, misses the nature of work relationships in the other countries, where a lot of the factors are not the same.
 For sure this book crystalizes a strong denunciation of the “American Dream” as many intend today.

 A second limit is in the way he intends companies as only fueled by profit.
 This character of capitalism is being denounced today by more and more organizations in their way of doing and growing, thus illustrating the possibility to create an alternative scenario.